-We introduce this idea of using scene context in FSL to perform object recognition from few examples in complex images by building on Prototypical Networks \cite{snell2017prototypical} and we propose to learn class prototypes grounded in context.
-Unlike Zablocki \etal \cite{zablocki2019context}, our model jointly learns to embed visual information with context semantics and class word embeddings.
-Whereas some recent semantic-based approaches use relations between classes to share common visual features, our use of scene context with class word embeddings exploit a different form of semantic relation which is complementary and orthogonal to visual features.
+To the best of our knowledge, scene context has not been used in previous FSL work.
+In this paper, we argue that FSL would benefit from considering objects with their context, because it places new concepts in relation with previously acquired knowledge.
+FSL models could then leverage these relations to benefit from contextual cueing \cite{oliva2007role} in new scenes.
+We introduce this idea of using scene context in FSL to perform object classification in complex images by building on Prototypical Networks~\cite{snell2017prototypical} and by learning class prototypes grounded in context.
+Unlike Zablocki \textit{et al.} \cite{zablocki2019context}, our model jointly learns to embed visual information with context semantics and word embeddings of class labels.
+Furthermore, whereas some recent semantic-based approaches use relations between classes to share common visual features, our use of scene context with word embeddings exploit a different form of semantic relation which is complementary and orthogonal to visual features.